 Banks have to make an attempt to contact the customer of an inactive account, such as by writing to the account holder's last known address.
 If contact can't be established, control of the assets is turned over to the state.
 States make their own rules about when an account is considered inactive or unclaimed, but the typical period is three to five years.

 After the required period specified by state law, the state sells any securities in such accounts in accordance with state laws and treats the proceeds like any other state funds.
 It will return the cash value of the accounts at the time of the escheatment if the owner makes a valid claim.
 However, states rarely include the value of any interest or dividends set to be paid after the escheatment.

-Your Bank's Process
+Determining Your Bank's Process

 A bank must disclose its process for defining and handling dormant and inactive accounts when you open an account, and alert you any time the rules change.
-Your state policies on inactive accounts also are matters of public record and can be found on each state government's website -- often under the banner of the state controller, treasurer or banking authority.
+Your state's inactive bank account rules also are matters of public record and can be found on each state government's website – often under the banner of the state controller, treasurer or banking authority.
 Reviewing those two sources should tell you how to reactivate your old accounts and reclaim your funds.

 Contact your state's unclaimed property office to find any databases that list those with unclaimed property and the procedures for reclaiming such funds.